zhaojh329/rtty/README.md

     sudo ./install.sh
     sudo /etc/init.d/rtty start

+# Usage
-# Use your web browser to access your server, then enter the MAC address of the terminal you want to access, and then click the connection button
+Use your web browser to access your server, then enter the MAC address of the terminal you want to access, and then click the connection button

 http://your-server-host:5912

 # Contributing